alvisxp/AWS-MLS/Modeling.md

 				- doubles parameters that need to be trained
 		- Softmax
 			- used on the final output layer of a multi-class classification problem
-			- converts outputs to probabilies of each classification
+			- converts outputs to probabilities of each classification
 			- can't produce more than one label for something (sigmoid can)

 How to choose an activation function?